Rome Tourist Attractions & Sights Around Piazza Navona

 The Fontana del Moro from 1575 at the southern end of the Piazza Navona shows a Moor standing in a conch shell, fighting with a dolphin and surrounded by four Tritons.
 The Moor, designed by Bernini, was added in 1653.

-The third fountain on the beautiful Piazza Navona is the Fontana del Nettuno, the Neptune Fountain, from 1574, depicting Neptune surrounded by sea nymphs which were added later in 1878.
+The third fountain on the beautiful Piazza Navona is the Fontana del Nettuno, the Neptune Fountain, from 1574, depicting Neptune surrounded by sea nymphs, added later, in 1878.
 It was designed by Giacomo della Porta, who also stood behind the basin of the Fontana del Moro, and was funded by Pope Gregory XIII.

 The Piazza Navona is a vibrant square with restaurants and street artists who contribute to the lively atmosphere.
 There are many lunch options around the square!
 Do also try some Italian ice cream here and chill out in one of the most stunning squares in Rome!

-Continuing in direction of the Tiber River, you will reach Castel Sant’Angelo or the ‘Castle of the Holy Angel’.
+Continuing towards the Tiber River, you will reach Castel Sant’Angelo or the ‘Castle of the Holy Angel’.
 It is an old fortress in a cylindrical building located on the right riverbank.
-Its construction was initiated in year 135 by Emperor Hadrian who intended to use it as a mausoleum for himself.
-His ashes were placed here after his death in year 138 AD.
-Subsequently, the remains of other emperors were also placed at this location, the last one being Emperor Caracalla in 217 AD.
+Its construction was initiated in the year 135 by Emperor Hadrian, who intended to use it as a mausoleum for himself.
+His ashes were placed here after he died in 138 AD.
+Subsequently, the remains of other emperors were also placed at this location, the last being Emperor Caracalla in 217 AD.

-Years later, a corridor was established connecting Castel Sant’Angelo with the Vatican City, such that the Pope could use it in an emergency situation.
-Pope Clement VII actually used it as a convenient refuge at a later time in history.
-Finally, it also got to serve as a prison and even as an execution site for some years!
+Years later, a corridor was established, connecting Castel Sant’Angelo with the Vatican City so the Pope could use it in an emergency.
+Pope Clement VII used it as a convenient refuge at a later time in history.
+Finally, it also got to serve as a prison and even an execution site for some years!

 The Vatican Museums are next.

-You will now get the chance to visit one of the most popular attractions in Rome – the absolutely outstanding Vatican Museums.
-We definitely recommend that you book your ticket online before arriving here.
+You will now get a chance to visit one of the most popular attractions in Rome – the outstanding Vatican Museums.

-The Vatican Museums are located within the Vatican City, the Holy See’s independent city state in Rome.
-Together with the cultural museums including the Sistine Chapel, the Vatican City State holds the impressive St Peter’s Basilica.
-It is the world’s smallest sovereign state with both diplomatic and religious independence, only covering an area of 49 hectares and having a population of approximately 825 residents.
-It is ruled by the Pope who is both the bishop of Rome and the head of the Catholic Church.
+The Vatican Museums are within the Vatican City, the Holy See’s independent city state in Rome.
+In addition to the cultural museums, including the Sistine Chapel, the Vatican City State holds the impressive St Peter’s Basilica.
+That is the world’s smallest sovereign state with both diplomatic and religious independence, only covering an area of 49 hectares and having a population of approximately 825 residents.
+It is ruled by the Pope, the bishop of Rome and the head of the Catholic Church.

-Today, the Vatican Museums boast some of the greatest art collections in the world.
-It is really huge!
-The 7 km of corridors inside the museums contribute to the fame of the Vatican art.
+Today, the Vatican Museums boast some of the most outstanding art collections in the world.
+It is huge!
+7 km of corridors inside the museums contribute to the fame of the Vatican art.

-You will find a wide variety of exhibits here ranging from Egyptian sculptures and mummies to eminent Etruscan art and absolute masterpieces within the painting genre.
+You will find various exhibits here, ranging from Egyptian sculptures and mummies to eminent Etruscan art and absolute masterpieces within the painting genre.

-As the icing of the cake you will admire Michelangelo’s phenomenal Renaissance ceiling in the Sistine Chapel, painted between 1508 and 1512, as well as the spectacular tapestries by Raphael!
+As the icing on the cake, you will admire Michelangelo’s phenomenal Renaissance ceiling in the Sistine Chapel, painted between 1508 and 1512, and the spectacular tapestries by Raphael!
 Other Renaissance artists who have contributed to the Sistine Chapel and the Vatican Museums include Botticelli, Ghirlandaio, Pinturicchio, Perugino and Luca Signorelli.

-After the Vatican Museums you will as your last activity on Day 3 visit one of the other Vatican sights, namely the spectacular St Peter’s Basilica – definitely a top sight in Rome.
+After the Vatican Museums, visit, as your last activity on Day 3, one of the other Vatican sights, namely the spectacular St Peter’s Basilica – a top sight in Rome.
 It is huge and can accommodate approximately 20,000 people.

-With its length of 190 m (624 ft) and height of 46 m (150 ft) with the dome even reaching 136 m (447ft), it is one of the largest churches in the world and an impressive pilgrimage site for Christians.
-A number of buildings, which you would consider really large in the rest of the world, can actually easily stand entirely inside the dome!
+With its length of 190 m (624 ft) and height of 46 m (150 ft), with the dome even reaching 136 m (447ft), it is one of the largest churches in the world and an impressive pilgrimage site for Christians.
+Several buildings, which you would consider very large in the rest of the world, can easily stand entirely inside the dome!
 You will marvel at its height once standing right under it!

 Are you going to Florence?
 Check out here which museums and sights you can cover in 3 days in the Renaissance city: Florence – What to See in 3 Days?